Next: ICP-based 6D SLAM

 Proof: Since rotation is length preserving, i.e.,

-the error function () is expanded
+the error function (

 The rotation affects only the middle term, thus it is sufficient